openedx/edx-documentation/en_us/data/source/internal_data_formats/tracking_logs.rst

    * - Field
      - Type
      - Details
+   * - ``code``
+     - string
+     - For YouTube videos played in a browser, the ID of the video being loaded (for example, OEyXaRPEzfM).

+       For non-YouTube videos played in a browser, 'html5'.

+   * - ``id``
+     - string
+     - The optional name
+       value that the course creators supply or the system-generated hash code for the video being watched.

+       For example, ``0b9e39477cf34507a7a48f74be381fdd``.

+       This value is part of the ``courseware_studentmodule.module_id``.
+See :ref:`courseware_studentmodule`.

+       **History**: In October 2014, identifiers for some new courses began to use the format shown above.
+Other new courses, and all courses created prior to October 2014, use an html-escaped version of the ``courseware_studentmodule.module_id``.
+For example,
+       ``i4x-HarvardX-PH207x-video-Simple_Random_Sample``.

    * - ``new_time``
      - integer
      - The time in the video, in seconds, that the user selected as the